 Individuals interested in applying to the Haas Master of Financial Engineering Program; those pursuing any quantitative analysis in the business world; those interested in actuarial science, or for those interested in seeing how mathematical theory can be applied in "real life."

-The C++ Programming for Financial Engineers Course will be available online for students unable to attend in person.
+The C++ Programming course will be available online for students unable to attend in person.

 A C++ Programming enviroment is required for the course.
 The instructor recommends Microsoft Visual C++ 2008 Express Edition.
 This is a free C++ environment available for download from Microsoft.
 The instructor will be using this environment for his in-class examples.